sadewadee/morden-toolkit/README.md

 - One-click restore functionality
 - Capability checking and nonce verification

-### What happens if I break my site?
+= What happens if I break my site? =
 The plugin includes comprehensive fail-safe mechanisms:
 - Automatic backup creation before any changes
 - Site accessibility testing after modifications
 - One-click restore to previous working state
 - Emergency recovery procedures

-### Can I use this with other debugging plugins?
+= Can I use this with other debugging plugins? =
 Yes, Morden Toolkit is designed to work alongside other debugging tools.
 It focuses on providing essential developer tools in one lightweight package.

-### Does this plugin modify my theme files?
+= Does this plugin modify my theme files? =
 No, this plugin only modifies configuration files (wp-config.php, .htaccess) and creates its own database tables for logging.
 Your theme files remain untouched.

-## System Requirements

-- **WordPress:** 5.0 or higher
-- **PHP:** 7.4 or higher
-- **MySQL:** 5.6+ or MariaDB 10.1+
-- **Server:** Apache with mod_rewrite or Nginx

-## Upgrade Notice

-### 1.2.18
-- Code cleanup and optimization
-- Removed excessive comments and non-English content
-- Improved code formatting and maintainability
-- Enhanced WordPress coding standards compliance
-- Bug fixes and performance improvements

-### 1.2.16
-- Enhanced htaccess validation with duplicate prevention
-- Added 503 error protection for better site stability
-- Improved performance monitoring capabilities
-- Bug fixes and security improvements

-## Changelog

-### [1.2.18] - 2025-08-30
-#### Added
-- Code cleanup and optimization
-- Enhanced code maintainability
-- Improved WordPress coding standards compliance

-#### Fixed
-- Removed excessive comments and redundant code
-- Cleaned up non-English content
-- Fixed code formatting and spacing issues
-- Improved function organization

-#### Improved
-- Better code readability
-- Enhanced performance through code optimization
-- Cleaner codebase structure

-### [1.2.16] - 2025-08-28
-#### Added
-- Enhanced htaccess validation with duplicate snippet prevention
-- 503 error protection for site stability
-- Improved performance monitoring with real-time updates
-- Better error handling and user feedback

-#### Fixed
-- WordPress Coding Standards compliance improvements
-- Security enhancements for environment data exposure
-- Asset separation and proper enqueuing
-- HTTP API compliance for external requests

-#### Improved
-- Centralized URL handling for better security
-- Helper functions for code maintainability
-- Internationalization support

-### [1.0.0] - 2024-08-16
-#### Added
-- Initial release
-- Debug management with wp-config.php integration
-- Query monitor with performance bar
-- Safe .htaccess editor with auto-backup
-- PHP configuration presets with multi-method support
-- Comprehensive admin interface with tabbed navigation
-- Security features and permission checking
-- Complete test suite
-- Translation support
+== Changelog ==

+= 1.2.18 =
+* Code cleanup and optimization
+* Enhanced code maintainability
+* Improved WordPress coding standards compliance
+* Bug fixes and performance improvements

+= 1.2.16 =
+* Enhanced htaccess validation with duplicate snippet prevention
+* 503 error protection for site stability
+* Improved performance monitoring with real-time updates
+* Better error handling and user feedback

+= 1.0.0 =
+* Initial release
+* Debug management with wp-config.php integration
+* Query monitor with performance bar
+* Safe .htaccess editor with auto-backup
+* PHP configuration presets with multi-method support
+* Comprehensive admin interface with tabbed navigation
+* Security features and permission checking
+* Complete test suite
+* Translation support

 ## License